aicenter/FUP/exams/least-common-ancestor/index.md

 3. consider the common prefix of $p_x$ and $p_y$, the last node in the common prefix is the least common ancestor.

-Consider, for example, the binary tree depicted in Figure~\ref{fig:tree}.
+Consider, for example, the binary tree depicted below.
 The least common ancestor of $3$ and $5$ is $2$.
 Indeed, the path from the root $1$ to $3$ is $1,2,3$.
 The path from $1$ to $5$ is $1,2,4,5$.
 Their common prefix is $1,2$ whose last element is $2$.